+44 (0) 1634 202 101

 Summary

-Safeguarding and safer recruitment are serious obligations for schools, colleges, care providers and other employers.
-We hope you can draw on this article so that we can all assure young people and vulnerable adults genuine safety in the spaces we provide for them.
+Safeguarding and safer recruitment are serious obligations for any school, college, care provider plus other employers that look after children or vulnerable adults.
+We hope you can use this article to assure young people and vulnerable adults genuine safety in the spaces we provide for them.

 Please contact us if you spot errors or omissions in our article ‘What is Safeguarding and Safer Recruitment?’